 It’s one of the most thorough generators on this list and definitely worth a look if you want something with a little more detail.
 It also has a lot of other cool stuff, including a planet generator.
 Owing to the length of the prompts, I’m not going to include a sample one here, but you should definitely head over and check it out!

-Another heavily Dungeons and Dragons/Tabletop inspired generator list, and a lot of the prompts on here are more of the ridiculous and comical variety, but you can find some gems with a little bit of patience.
+Another heavily TTRPG generator list and a lot of the prompts on here are more of the ridiculous and comical variety, but you can find some gems with a little bit of patience.
 Lots of different genre-specific prompt generators if you know what you’re looking to write, and there is even a campaign generator if you’re looking to homebrew a campaign and need a place to start.

 This story involves a quiet con artist, a park, chains, knife, and an attempted murder.

 A cynical thief loses a lost treasure by finding a nifty gadget.